jbatson5/SCALE-test/docs/MAVRIC.rst

 Multiple tallies with CADIS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The CADIS methodology works quite well for classic source/detector problems.
-The statistical uncertainty of the tally that serves as the adjoint source is greatly reduced since the Monte Carlo transport is optimized to spend more simulation time on those particles that contribute to the tally, at the expense of tracking particles in other parts of phase space.
-However, more recently, Monte Carlo has been applied to problems where multiple tallies need to all be found with low statistical uncertainties.
-The extension of this idea is the mesh tally—where each voxel is a tally where the user desires low statistical uncertainties.
-For these problems, the user must accept a total simulation time that is controlled by the tally with the slowest convergence and simulation results where the tallies have a wide range of relative uncertainties.
+The statistical uncertainty of the tally that serves as the adjoint source is greatly reduced since the
+Monte Carlo transport is optimized to spend more simulation time on those particles that contribute to the
+tally, at the expense of tracking particles in other parts of phase space.
+However, more recently,
+Monte Carlo has been applied to problems in which multiple tallies need to all be found with low statistical
+uncertainties.
+The extension of this idea is the mesh tally—where each voxel is a tally for which the user desires
+low statistical uncertainties.
+For these problems, the user must accept a total simulation time that is controlled
+by the tally with the slowest convergence and simulation results where the tallies have a wide range of relative
+uncertainties.

 The obvious way around this problem is to create a separate problem for each tally and use CADIS to optimize each.
 Each simulation can then be run until the tally reaches the level of acceptable uncertainty.
 For more than a few tallies, this approach becomes complicated and time-consuming for the user.
 For large mesh tallies, this approach is not reasonable.

-Another approach to treat several tallies, if they are in close proximity to each other, or a mesh tally covering a small portion of the physical problem is to use the CADIS methodology with the adjoint source near the middle of the tallies to be optimized.
-Since particles in the forward Monte Carlo simulation are optimized to reach the location of the adjoint source, all the tallies surrounding that adjoint source should converge quickly.
-The drawback to this approach is the difficult question of “how close.”
-If the tallies are too far apart, certain energies or regions that are needed for one tally may be of low importance for getting particles to the central adjoint source.
-This may under-predict the flux or dose at the tally sites far from the adjoint source.
+Another approach to treat several tallies, if they are in close proximity to each other,
+or a mesh tally covering a small portion of the physical problem, is to use the CADIS methodology
+with the adjoint source near the middle of the tallies to be optimized.
+Since particles in the
+forward Monte Carlo simulation are optimized to reach the location of the adjoint source, all the
+tallies surrounding that adjoint source should converge quickly.
+This approach requires the
+difficult question of “how close.”
+If the tallies are too far apart, then certain energies or regions that are
+needed for one tally may be of low importance for getting particles to the central adjoint source.
+This may
+under-predict the flux or dose at the tally sites far from the adjoint source.

 MAVRIC has the capability to have multiple adjoint sources with this problem in mind.
 For several tallies that are far from each other, multiple adjoint sources could be used.
 In the forward Monte Carlo, particles would be drawn to one of those adjoint sources.
-The difficulty with this approach is that typically the tally that is closest to the true physical source converges faster than the other tallies—showing the closest adjoint source seems to attract more particles than the others.
-Assigning more strength to the adjoint source further from the true physical source helps, but finding the correct strengths so that all of the tallies converge to the same relative uncertainty in one simulation is an iterative process for the user.
+The difficulty with this approach is that typically the tally that is closest to the true
+physical source converges faster than the other tallies—--showing that the closest adjoint source
+seems to attract more particles than the others.
+Assigning more strength to the adjoint
+source further from the true physical source helps to address this issue, but finding the correct strengths so
+that all of the tallies converge to the same relative uncertainty in one simulation is an iterative process for the user.

 Forward-weighted CADIS
 ~~~~~~~~~~~~~~~~~~~~~~

-In order to converge several tallies to the same relative uncertainty in one simulation, the adjoint source corresponding to each of those tallies needs to be weighted inversely by the expected tally value.
-In order to calculate the dose rate at two points—say one near a reactor and one far from a reactor—in one simulation, then the total adjoint source used to develop the weight windows and biased source needs to have two parts.
-The adjoint source far from the reactor needs to have more strength than the adjoint source near the reactor by a factor equal to the ratio of the expected near dose rate to the expected far dose rate.
+To converge several tallies to the same relative uncertainty in one simulation, the adjoint source corresponding to each of those tallies must be weighted inversely by the expected tally value.
+To calculate the dose rate at two points—--say one near a reactor and one far from a reactor—--in one simulation, then the total adjoint source used to develop the weight windows and biased source must have two parts.
+The adjoint source far from the reactor must have more strength than the adjoint source near the reactor by a factor equal to the ratio of the expected near dose rate to the expected far dose rate.

-This concept can be extended to mesh tallies as well.
+This concept can be extended to mesh tallies, as well.
 Instead of using a uniform adjoint source strength over the entire mesh tally volume, each voxel of the adjoint source should be weighted inversely by the expected forward tally value for that voxel.
 Areas of low flux or low dose rate